nancologist/ReactNative/README.md

 17. Instead of the above step you can press `a` in terminal (where the Expo is running) and then it launches the `rn-first-app` on the android-studio device.
 ___

 ## 1.14.
-Running the App on an iOS Simulator
+Running the Index on an iOS Simulator
 !ONLY POSSIBLE ON MACOS!

 1. Install Xcode